Day 1

 Credits: 2 CPECS®

-MicroRNA: from detection technologies to applications – Session chair: V. Taly (France)
+MicroRNA: from detection technologies to applications – Session chairs: P. Ahmad-Nejad (Germany), V. Taly (France)

 EV associated Biomarkers in Liquid Biopsies — How to identify valid microRNA Biomarker Signatures in circulating extracellular vesicles – M. W. Pfaffl (Germany)